 When the reset is finished, your iPad restarts automatically and then loads up the original values and options.
 This means the need for you to re-enable the features that are disabled by default so you can use them again on your device.

-Fourth solution: Update iOS in iTunes.
+Fourth solution: Update iOS

 Aside from app updates, installing the latest iOS version available for your iPad Pro is also recommended.
 Aside from providing new features, iOS updates also embed fix patches or codes that are programmed to eliminate existing system bugs that caused stubborn symptoms like recurring boot loops or random restarts.
 A better way to update an iOS device in this state is through iTunes.
 You will need to use a Mac or Windows computer to carry out this update process.
 Once everything is set, follow these steps to start check for and updating your iPad Pro: